 *Cars worth over £40,000 at the time of purchase will pay an extra £310.00 for 5 years

-If you would like any more information about how road tax is changing, or how it might affect you or the new car you are thinking of buying, contact your local TC Harrison Ford dealership in Burton, Derby, Huntingdon, Peterborough, Spalding, Stamford or St Neots, who will be happy to assist with any queries you may have.
+If you would like any more information about how the road tax system has changed, how it might affect you or the new car you are thinking of buying, please contact your local TC Harrison Ford dealership in Burton, Derby, Huntingdon, Peterborough, Spalding, Stamford or St Neots and we'll be happy to assist with any queries you may have.

 T. C. Harrison Group Limited, Milford House, Mill Street, Bakewell, Derbyshire, DE45 1HH acts as a credit broker in relation to financial products and not a lender.
 We work with a number of carefully selected credit providers who may be able to offer you finance for your purchase.
 We are only able to offer finance products from these providers who may reward us for introducing you to them.
 T. C. Harrison Group Limited is authorised and regulated by the Financial Conduct Authority.